What to do in Glasgow?

-We continue with the tourist attractions, this time with the Glasgow Science Center.
+So we continue with the must-see tourist attractions, this time with the Glasgow Science Centre.

-Built on the south bank of the Clyde River, it opened in 2001 and is particularly popular with children.
-It is a scientific museum, very playful and interactive, a little in the style of La Villette in Paris.
+Built on the south bank of the River Clyde, it opened in 2001 and is particularly popular with children.
+It is a scientific museum, very playful and interactive, somewhat in the style of La Villette in Paris.

-There are a lot of exhibitions on all areas of science, all in the form of interactive workshops to discover while having fun.
+There are a lot of exhibitions on all fields of science, all in the form of interactive workshops to discover while having fun.

-There is also a planetarium and a cinema in 3D.
-You can also enjoy the ride up the Glasgow Tower and admire the view.
+There is also a planetarium and a 3D cinema.
+You can also take the opportunity to climb to the top of the Glasgow Tower and admire the view.

-Unlike other museums, this one pays off.
+Unlike other museums, this one is chargeable.
 You can check the rates on the official website.

 10. The Lighthouse

-Elected city of design and architecture, Glasgow then opened in 1999 this cultural center and museum.
+Elected city of design and architecture, Glasgow opened this cultural center and museum in 1999.

-The Lighthouse is dedicated to these two arts and more particularly to the famous architect Makintosh, designer of many buildings in Glasgow.
+The Lighthouse is dedicated to these two arts and more particularly to the famous architect Mackintosh, designer of many buildings in Glasgow.

-Located on Buchanan Street, just off GoMA, the Lighthouse is also a lighthouse.
-You can climb to the topof the tower to enjoy a 360 ° view of the city center.
+Located on Buchanan Street, right next to the GoMA, the Lighthouse is also a beacon.
+You can climb to the top of the tower to enjoy a 360° view of the city center.

-The visit is free, so it would be a shame to deprive yourself, if only for the panorama.
+The visit is free, so it would be a shame to miss it, if only for the panorama.

 To learn more about The Lighthouse, it’s on the official website.